You probably know that email marketing is the best marketing channel because of its ROI.

 Furthermore, inserting the link in blog posts where I mention the book about marketing SaaS will increase the number of visits to the landing page.

-Just like a number of website visitors, your email marketing list has to grow.
+Just like the number of website visitors, your email marketing list has to grow.
+Here’s the formula.

 So, open the first 20% pages and check if there’s something to optimize.
-I’m pretty sure that you’ll find something - A/B tests is waiting for you.
+I’m pretty sure that you’ll find something - A/B tests are waiting for you.

 Now, I mentioned some of the ways of increasing the number of subscribers, but I’d like to add some more: